 Please educate yourself first before diving into this topic.
-All of the titles are linked to the representative imdb page for further information.
+All of the titles are linked to the representative IMDb page for further information.
 Most of these can be pretty easily found on youtube.

-If you can go through these 10 movies and not feel repulsed by the society we live in or how we treat other species, then please do me the honor and never speak to me again.
+If you can go through these 10 movies and not feel repulsed by the society we live in or how we treat other species, then please do me the honour and never speak to me again.
 Ever.

 “What happens when you take a ten ton whale that’s meant to travel as far as 75 miles in a day, and confine it in a tiny tank for years, deprive it of companionship and food, and force it to perform on cue day in and day out?

-Now that I think about it, I remember, being a kid and going to a zoo to see polar bears and the poor things had gone yellow (their fur coat) and were basically dying in front of me.
-I remember seeing camels with crooked humps, they would say it’s natural, but a simple google search will explain, how similarly to orca’s fin being bent, it’s not natural but a result of living in captivity.
+Now that I think about it, I remember, being a kid and going to a zoo to see polar bears.
+The poor things had gone yellow (their fur coat) and were basically dying in front of me.
+I remember seeing camels with crooked humps.
+They said it was natural and normal, but a simple google search will explain, how similarly to orca’s fin being bent, it’s not natural but a result of living in captivity.

-Wild animals are not made to be kept in captivity and it is extremely sad that for human entertainment they are forced to do so.
+Wild animals are not made to be kept in captivity and it is extremely sad that for human entertainment they are forced to live as such.
 It makes me sad to think that, we see ourselves above everything else.

 “That’s a very strong word, suicide.
 But you have to understand dolphins and other whales are not automatic air breathers, like we are.
 Every breath they take is a conscious effort.
 And so they can end their life whenever life becomes too unbearable by not taking the next breath.
 And it’s in that context I use the word suicide.
 She did that.
 She swam into my arms, looked me right in the eye, and took a breath… and didn’t take another one.”

 This movie is very eye-opening in terms of what people are putting into their bodies and how this is directly linked to diseases and multimillion co-operations.
-It’s really sad and disgusting of where exactly your food comes from, it’s horrific to know, how little of that all is actually beneficial for your body.
+It’s really sad and disgusting of where exactly your food comes from.
+It’s horrific to know, how little of that all is actually beneficial for your body.